jk31/classify/notes/notes.md

 ## Frontend
 * landing page
-* form styling
-    * for model success make a container with a background like a jumbotron
 * instructions for dataset requirements
-* remove not needed crispy tags
 * make scrollbar always visible because it shakes when activated with show columns? or is there a way to account for it in the base layout
+* select all variables for training

 ## DevOps
 * find domain
 * remove staticfiles
 * check heroku stuff
     * how to save files?

+## Beta
+* make other models available